whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-03-26-Easy-RM-to-MP3-Converter.md

 f.close()
 ```

-After the file is run, the application is started:
+After the script is run, the application is started, click 'Cancel'

 ![](/assets/img/Findings2/0.png)

-The button 'Cancel' is selected:
+The button 'Load' is selected:

 ![](/assets/img/Findings2/1.png)

-The option 'Load' is chosen:
+Select the file created by the script, making the program to load the malicious file, and as a result, crashing:

 ![](/assets/img/Findings2/2.png)

-Select the file created by the script, making the program to load the malicious file, and as a result, crashing:

 ![](/assets/img/Findings2/3.png)